WildCard-TheBoard/Pan-TheBoard/Manual/BoardCtrl-Contents.md

 The board displays the stones as shown above, and the details are explained in the sections below:

-1. File and Mode
+1. File and Mode Control
-2. Board Status
+2. Board Status Control
-3. Information and View
+3. Information and View Control
-4. Scenario
+4. Game Tree and Management
-5. Game tree
+5. Consider Scenario!